ngcurrier/ProteusCFD/README.md

 Usage:
   Proteus (like most CFD solvers) requires a volume grid of a geometry.
 The grid in this case must not contain hanging nodes but is fully unstructured in the typical sense.
+  We recommend Salome or GMSH as an opensource alternative to commercial gridding tools.
   Using Proteus with a given mesh involves:

   1) Using ./decomp tool to decompose the geometry into multiple parallel partitions.